minagawah/cra-ts-emotion-tailwind-solution/README.md

 <a id="what-postcss"></a>
 ### 2-3.
 Using `PostCSS`

-Another way, which is much simpler than the last one, is to use `PostCSS presets`.
+Another way (which is much simpler than the last) is to use `PostCSS presets`.
 You don't need to install extra packages.
 Just, you need to configure `config-overrides.js`.
 This time, you use *addPostcssPlugins*: